 With the introduction of new technology, manufacturers are now able to produce a wider variety of products in a shorter amount of time.
 For example, 3D printers can be used to create prototypes of products quickly and easily.
-CNC machines can also be used to create precise metal components.
+CNC machines can also be used to create precise expanded metal components.

 3. Materials and Components

 The materials and components that are used in the manufacturing process have also changed over the years.
 In the past, most products were made from metal or wood.
 Today, however, a wide variety of materials can be used, such as plastics, glass, and even paper.
 This is due to the introduction of new technologies and methods of manufacturing.

 The process of quality control has also changed over the years.
 Before most products were tested by hand but nowadays, there are many different ways to test products, such as using X-rays and lasers.
 This helps to ensure that products meet the required standards before they are sent to the customer.

 Additionally, many manufacturers use recycled materials in their products.
 This helps to reduce the amount of waste that is produced and also saves money.